Japanese illustrator Sabu is influenced by the nostalgia of old adverts

-Instead of looking to the latest trends in the creativity industries, the illustrator Sabu looks to the old.
+Instead of looking to the latest trends in the creative industries, illustrator Sabu looks to the past.
 “I am greatly affected by Japanese old things” she tells It’s Nice That on her influences, “like the old things in my grandmother’s house.”
-As a result, the illustrator’s references tend to be vintage scenes of nostalgia, searching for old Japanese advertisements on yellowing paper as well as old illustrations of a different age.
+As a result, the illustrator’s references tend to be vintage scenes of nostalgia, searching for old Japanese advertisements on yellowing paper as well as old illustrations from a different age.

 It’s an artistic trait that has made its way into Sabu’s signature aesthetic.
 Her illustrations possess a hint of both the retro and the contemporary, often choosing to paint on yellow paper rather than white to evoke that vintage feeling.
 With harsh sweeping white lines carved across her illustration, much of Sabu’s work is recognisable for the way light falls across the composition.
 In a Bauhaus-cum Japanese twist, geometry and vivid colour burst through the page, not to mention a sweet little animal friend here and there too.

 Having drawn since her early childhood, Sabu has always loved the medium, but didn’t think she could make a career out of it.
 Steadily building up her client base as the years rolled by, she now works as a freelance illustrator, publishing her own zines and selling an array of charming embroideries at the same time.
 Consistently across these mediums, she includes vintage product design and objects in the compositions.
 Her favourite cafe is depicted with 70s, rose-coloured, L-shaped sofas for example, and her characters are adorned in big shoulder-padded suits or 50s checked dresses.